Skip to main content

 Dissertation

-The aim of this module is to permit a student to conduct a substantial, and in parts original, research study on a relevant topic selected by the student in consultation...
+The aim of this module is to permit a student to conduct a substantial, and in parts original, research study on a topic of relevance to property, as selected by...

 Module code: RE3DIS